Biomedical Engineer Job Description

 3. Choose Your Career Pathway

 The next steps in your career journey depend on where you'd like to end up as a biomedical engineer.
-For example, the pathways differ depending on whether you want to work in the NHS, in industry, or in research.
+For example, your biomedical engineer career path can differ depending on whether you want to work in the NHS, in industry, or in research.

 Become a Biomedical Engineer in the NHS

 If you want to become a biomedical engineer within the NHS, you will need to complete the Scientist Training Programme (STP) after you've finished your degree.
 This involves 3 years of paid work-based training while doing an accredited Master's degree in biomedical engineering.

 Once you've completed this, you will need to get a certificate of attainment from the Academy of Healthcare Science, and then register with the Health and Care Professions Council (HCPC) to legally practice as a clinical scientist.

 If you want to work as a biomedical engineer in a research-based role, you will have to complete a PhD in biomedical engineering, followed by a role in a university or academic institute to become a lecturer or a researcher.